- Published:

 Within the

-reference, e.g. to send a request to the Go runtime – using the Service API Request method – we would use:service.Request()
+servicereference, e.g. to send a request to the Go runtime – using the Service API Request method – we would use:service.Request().

 Append to